cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 </energy:Household>
 ```

+#### HouseholdType and HouseholdTypeValue
+The attribute `HouseholdType` allows the categorization of the `Household` in different categories, related to the age, number, relationship and possibly family link between the different members of the household.

+Its type `HouseholdTypeValue` is an enumeration:

+- LoneAdult
+- MultiFamily
+- OneFamily
+- PensionerCouple
+- UnrelatedAdults
+- Vacant
+- WorkerCouple

+This categorization might be useful to model the occupancy profiles and occupant interactions.

 ## Facilities

-`Facilities` objects are any kind of devices which dissipate heat and should be accounted
+`Facilities` objects are any kind of devices, except HVAC systems (which are modelled in the Energy Use and System module), which consume and dissipate energy.
-in the energy demand calculation of a zone.
-Each `UsageZone` or `BuildingUnit` object can
-have one or more `Facilities` objects.
+Each `UsageZone` or `BuildingUnit` object can have one or more `Facilities` objects.

 There are three types of facilities (domestic hot water: `DHWFacilities`, `ElectricalAppliances`
 and `LightingFacilities`).
-Each of them is characterised by a heat production ratio
+Each of them is characterised by a period of use (`operationSchedule`) and a emitted heat
-(`heatDissipation`) and a period of use (`operationSchedule`), as well as some specific attributes
-depending on the facility type.
+(`heatDissipation`), as well as some specific attributes depending on the facility type.

 In the following, two XML examples are presented:
 - domestic how water facilities dissipating 40W/m² during a specific time schedule